 Grants from the Columbus Jewish Foundation’s Overseas Needs Endowment are principally made to provide assistance for the special needs of overseas Jewish communities in dire straits, including but not limited to Israel.
-Working in partnership with the Jewish Agency for Israel and the Joint Distribution Committee, emphasis is on Jewish communities that exhibit any of these characteristics:
+Working in partnership with the Jewish Agency for Israel, the Joint Distribution Committee and World ORT, emphasis is on Jewish communities that exhibit any of these characteristics:

 - where there are Jews living in poverty;

 - where there has been reduced support (JDC, JAFI, etc.) for the benefit of the community;

 - in countries with political unrest;